Jeanvit/vimrc/README.md

 # Jean's .VIMRC

 This is the .vimrc I'm currently using.
+Mostly for ML with Python3

 # Plugins